elastic/logstash/docs/getting-started-centralized.md

-(This next step can be skipped if you are using a logstash jar release (logstash-%VERSION%.jar, etc) Once you have grok installed, you need to install the 'jls-grok' rubygem, which you can do by running:
+(This next step can be skipped if you are using a logstash jar release (logstash-%VERSION%.jar, etc) Once you have grok installed, you need to install the 'jls-grok' rubygem (unless you are using the logstash jar, which you should be using), which you can do by running:

     gem install jls-grok